-A Health Policy Dialogue held in Accra, Ghana on July 26, 2012 resulted in over 1,000 head porters, known as kayayei in Ghana, gain access to health care services through the Ghanaian National Health Insurance Scheme (NHIS).
+A Health Policy Dialogue, facilitated by WIEGO in Accra in 2012, resulted in over 1,000 kayayei (head porters in Ghana) gain access to health care services through the Ghanaian National Health Insurance Scheme (NHIS).

-Kayayeis are notably young women (including adolescents) who migrate from the Northern regions to the major cities, often in an attempt to escape abject poverty.
-There are also a number of trafficked young women from the North who end up working as kayayei.
+Kayayeis are young women (including adolescents) who migrate from the poor Northern regions.
+Some are trafficked young women from the North who end up working as kayayei.

 The aim of the policy dialogue, facilitated by WIEGO, was to identify ways in which to help kayayei better access health services, and to help integrate these workers into the Ghanaian National Health Insurance Scheme (NHIS).

-The event was organized as a follow up to the WIEGO/HomeNet Thailand Health Policy Dialogue in Bangkok in January 2012, where WIEGO’s Laura Alfers presented a case study of the Ghana NHIS.
-Her findings showed that kayayeiwere unable to easily use the health services in Accra:
+The event was organized as a follow up to Laura Alfers case study of the Ghana NHIS.
+Her findings showed that kayayei were unable to easily use the health services in Accra:

-- A large number of kayayei were not registered with the NHIS.
+- A large numberwere not registered with the NHIS.
 Most could not afford the premium.
 Although the scheme’s minimum annual premium is set at $5, in reality $15-$20 is charged as a minimum in urban areas.
 Many kayayei earn $2-3 or less a day, making this unaffordable for them.